cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 Here Stone and Ramsden investigate the correlation (not causation) between library usage and student retention.
 Increasing the latter is the Holy Grail of college and universities.
 The more students who attend college or university and finish, the more successful the college or university's mission is.
-However, many universities struggle with keeping students and often lose nearly [25% of their students][us_retention] each year.
+However, universities struggle with keeping students and often lose nearly [25% of their students][us_retention] each year.
-If this were a public library report, it might be interesting to see how well electronic library usage correlates to continued usage and how such a correlation might result in various outcomes defined by the library.
+If this were a public library report, it might be interesting to see how well electronic library usage correlates to continued usage and how such a correlation might result in outcomes defined by the library.
 One nice thing about the Stone and Ramsden article is that it does not depend on quantitative metrics alone but supports its findings through qualitative research.
 There's only so much a usage metric can say.

 ## Using Metrics

-I would like you to be aware of the [*code\{4\}lib* journal][code4lib] and this article by [Zou][zou2015] is pretty cool.
+I would like you to be aware of the [*code\{4\}lib* journal][code4lib] and this article by [Zou][zou2015].
 Although this article overlaps with some security issues, a topic that we'll cover in the final section, the article also provides a way of thinking outside the box about the metrics that you have access to as an electronic resource librarian.
 Here, Zou describes a process of taking EZproxy logs (compare the example entry with the web server entry I included above)